UEmmanuel5/deep-learning-ustc-2023/Exp1/README.md

 #### Requirements

-Before running the code, ensure you have the following libraries installed:
+Before running the code, ensure you at least have the following libraries installed:

 ```bash
 pip install numpy==1.23.5